 Because e-commerce is such a lucrative industry, there’s no shortage of providers out there who can help you make money selling products online.
 The real challenge is identifying which platform is the best solution for you.
 Just a few of the most common e-commerce platforms include:

 Magento is one of the most popular e-commerce platforms, with a grip on 11% of the market.
-It’s famous for a good reason – thanks to the proliferation of themes, it’s easy for you to design a professional-looking store in minutes.
+It’s famous for a good reason – thanks to the proliferation of themes, designing a professional-looking store in minutes is easy.

 This solution is Magneto’s big competitor, and while it is a little younger, it’s quickly established a solid reputation.
 It’s a particularly popular choice for people who want a fast solution that doesn’t put the server under too much strain.

-This solution is built with MySQL and PHP, languages that most developers are already familiar with.
+This solution is built with MySQL and PHP, languages most developers already know.
 There’s also a massive library of third-party plugins that you can tap into for added functionality.

 The Benefits of Cloud-Based vs Self-Hosted

-Self-hosted e-commerce websites are typically installed on either shared or VPS hosting and basically mean that the company itself is responsible for hosting the company via a hosting provider of their choice.
-Some companies even host websites internally via their own servers, although this is more common amongst the financial and healthcare industries where regulations require a certain amount of server security.
+Self-hosted e-commerce websites are typically installed on either shared or VPS hosting, meaning the company is responsible for hosting the company via a hosting provider of their choice.
+Some companies even host websites internally via their servers, although this is more common amongst the financial and healthcare industries, where regulations require a certain amount of server security.

 Cloud-hosted e-commerce sites are necessarily the next step up, relying on the power of the cloud to ensure that the website performs at its best at all times.
-Unlike self-hosted e-commerce stores, cloud-hosted stores are distributed across the cloud so that if one server goes down, the site will keep running.
+Unlike self-hosted e-commerce stores, cloud-hosted stores are distributed across the cloud, so the site will keep running if one server goes down.
 And if you start to run out of storage space and processing power, cloud hosting makes it easy for you to upgrade your setup, too.

-Both approaches have their pros and cons, but cloud-hosted e-commerce is generally the best setup to go for if you’re just getting started and you want a versatile hosting plan that can grow with you as your business grows.
-Some cloud hosting providers even offer ready-to-go e-commerce packages and other bonuses like one-click installers, so feel free to shop around before you make a commitment.
+Both approaches have pros and cons, but cloud-hosted e-commerce is generally the best setup to go for if you’re just getting started and want a versatile hosting plan to grow with you as your business grows.
+Some cloud hosting providers even offer ready-to-go e-commerce packages and bonuses like one-click installers, so feel free to shop around before committing.

 Important E-commerce Platform Features

-Different e-commerce platforms come with various features, and the platform that you choose will depend upon which of these features you’re looking for.
+Different e-commerce platforms come with various features, and your chosen platform will depend on your desired features.
 Just a few of the most common features include:

-If your e-commerce tool doesn’t include any built-in inventory management tools, then you’re going to find yourself juggling multiple systems with different data points.
+If your e-commerce tool doesn’t include any built-in inventory management tools, you will find yourself juggling multiple systems with different data points.

 Different tools offer different levels of security.
 Security is always crucial for e-commerce managers, but some industries require more advanced security than others.